RobertLikesCoding/RobertLikesCoding/README.md

 ### I'm Robert, a passionate coder and creator!

-After diving headfirst into coding for over 4 months at the end of 2023, I solidified my foundation with [Le Wagon's](https://www.lewagon.com/de) intensive 6-month bootcamp.
-Meanwhile I dabbled in game development which is something I'd love to explore further on the side but professionally I'm invested in web development ❤️
+I’m a passionate frontend developer who loves the blend of creativity and problem-solving and gets excited by great UI/UX design.
+Whether building a project from scratch or improving existing applications, I'm happy with my fingers on my keyboard.
+As a curious person I love learning and aquiring new skills whenever a project requires it.
+I learned the core programming concepts and best practices during a six-month Full Stack Web Development bootcamp which greatly increased my curiosity to further.

-🔭 The tools I learned to use so far are `HTML`, `CSS`, `JavaScript`, `Ruby on Rails`, `Figma`, `Git`, `Github`, `SQL`, `Heroku`, `Bootstrap`
+🔭 The tools I love working with are `HTML`, `CSS`, `JavaScript`, `Figma`, `React`, `Ruby on Rails`, `Git`, `Github` and `Bootstrap`

-🌱 I’m currently learning how to use React and how to build APIs.
+🌱 I’m currently training myself to build confidently with React and become routined in writing tests.

-I'd be excited to join a dynamic team where I can contribute my skills professionally but I'm also very interested in building open-source projects so **definetly reach out if you're looking for a passionate collaborator** 👍
+I'd be excited to collaborate to a open-source project so **definetly reach out if you're looking for a passionate collaborator** 👍

 🔗 [Website](https://robertlikescoding.github.io/portfolio/) || [LinkedIn](https://www.linkedin.com/in/robertbaufeld/)